 - 1. Background to the decision - 2.
-Outcome of the decision - 3.
+Outcome of the decision service contractors are at risk from 'same job, same pay', not just labour hire providers, and even if they are within the service contractor category, they will have to litigate their way out of the system - 3.
 The impact of the Fair Work Commission's decision - 4.
 Implications of the decision Previous government assurances have been shown to be worthless - 5.
-The adverse impacts of 'same job, same pay' so far - 6.
-Service contractors can clearly be captured - 7.
-What must change urgent amendments now required
+The adverse impacts of 'same job, same pay' so far

-1 [2025] FWCFB 134
+1 [2025] FWCFB 134 (Decision, para 34).